The Best Air Purifier Technology Known to Man

-After food and water are sorted, you’re supposed to start working on things like securing a steady flow of money, finding a mate, and trying to attain some semblance of self esteem.
+After food and water are sorted, you’re supposed to start working on things like securing a steady flow of money, finding a mate, and trying to attain some semblance of self-esteem.
 For those of us in the first world, we’ve blown past all that and now we’re focused on things like how to make our pets smarter and trying to understand how our 401K works.
-We’re also quite obsessed with our health as well, and all that pollution that’s being generated by the Chinese sweat shops that produce $300 intelligent dog food bowls is triggering our allergies.
+We’re also quite obsessed with our health as well, and all that pollution that’s being generated by the Chinese sweat shops that produce $300 intelligent dog food bowls are triggering our allergies.
 Ever wonder why people in Africa never complain about allergies?
 Neither have we, but the fact is that indoor air purification is valued at between $11-14 billion depending on who you ask.
 We decided to take a look at the latest and greatest air purification technology out there to see what’s happening.

 An Air Purifier Powered by Nanotechnology